Optimal correction of independent and correlated errors: Outlook

 \section{Outlook}

 The general optimisation problem of minimising $\Lambda_{ij}$ in (\ref{PEEPe}) sets the framework for finding the optimal quantum error correcting codes for protecting information where the quantum channel includes correlated errors on multiple qubits, a field still largely in its infancy.
-We have demonstrated here that one can target entanglement specifically in finding such optimal codes, with direct correlation between the rate of deviation from the conditions for complete correction and the rate of entanglement decay.
-Comparing the time-dependent entanglement decay profiles of different codes thus enables performance evaluation of different codes and gives a clear indication of how correctable errors of a particular channel are, without the need to consider recovery procedures directly.
+The method demonstrates significant improvement in fidelity bound and results in optimal entanglement decay profile, with recovery-independent performance evaluation of different codes and analytic results for standard examples.
 Such tools are invaluable in determining the choice of code in practice, where every additional qubit required for quantum coding is a significant barrier to implementation.

 We have presented the explicit details for optimal performance in cases where there is a single type of error, such as dephasing.
 The same approach, however, also applies directly to situations in which different types of errors affect the qubits.
 The presence of multiple types of errors (\textit{i.e.} bitflip in addition to dephasing) typically requires additional overhead in the number of qubits that realise a code.
 Whereas the minimal number of qubits to define a code to protect against arbitrary single-qubit errors is $5$ \cite{Bennettetal1996, Laflammeetal1996}, practical realizations often use even more qubits such as the $7$-qubit Steane code \cite{Steane1996} or the $9$-qubit Shor code \cite{Shor1995}.
 Since rates for bit-flips are typically substantially lower than those for dephasing, approximate error correction certainly defines pathways to work with fewer qubits than necessary for perfect correction while improving overall performance.